winfsp/winfsp/doc/winfsp.h.markdown

 special value 0 indicates that the read should start from the first entries.
 The first two entries returned by ReadDirectory should always be the "." and ".." entries, except for the root directory which does not have these entries.

+This parameter is used by the WinFsp FSD to break directory listings into chunks.
+In this case all 64-bits of the Offset are valid.
+In some cases the Windows kernel (NTOS) may also use this parameter.
+In this case only the lower 32-bits of this parameter will be valid.
+This is an unfortunate limitation of Windows (for more information see the documentation for IRP\_MJ\_DIRECTORY\_CONTROL and the flag SL\_INDEX\_SPECIFIED).

+In practice this means that you should only rely on the lower 32-bits of this value to be valid.
 - _Length_ \- Length of data to read.
 - _Pattern_ \- The pattern to match against files in this directory.
 Can be NULL.
 The file system can choose to ignore this parameter as the FSD will always perform its own pattern